layilin/SP23-33852/_texts/full-text.md

 [^f4n1]: Well-being, happiness, prosperity.

-[^f4n2]: Gilmore identifies Aurelius as George Thomas (c.
+[^f4n2]: According to Gilmore, Aurelius refers to George Thomas (c.
 1694-1774), who was born to a planter family on the island of Antigua.
-Descended on his mother's side from Massachusetts Bay Governor John Winthrop, Thomas was a member of the Antiguan colonial assembly before being named Governor of Pennsylvania (1738-1747).
-He was Governor of the Leeward Islands from 1753 to 1766.
+Descended on his mother's side from Massachusetts Bay Governor John Winthrop, Thomas was a member of the Antiguan colonial assembly before he became governor of Pennsylvania (1738-1747).
+He was governor of the Leeward Islands from 1753 to 1766.
+Marcus Aurelius was the emperor of Rome from 161 to 180 CE.
+He was known both for his military campaigns against the Germanic tribes and for his philosophical *Meditations*.

 [^f4n3]: George III (1738-1820) was king of Britain from 1760 to 1820.
 The main is the ocean.